matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: Services provide a level of indirection to accessing Pods.
 Pods are ephemeral.
 Clients connect to Services, which can discover Pods.

 452) Starting a single VM.
-WHat is the minimal set of info you will need?
+What is the minimal set of info you will need?
 Answer: A name for the VM, a machine-type, a region, and a zone.

 453) What is on-demand resource provisioning?